bgd-labs/aave-proposals-v3/src/20231026_AaveV3Gnosis_AaveV3GnosisActivation/AaveV3GnosisActivation.md

 The proposal will do the following:

-- Set risk steward and freezing steward as the risk admin by executing ACL_MANAGER.addRiskAdmin().
+- Set risk steward and freezing steward as the risk admin by executing `ACL_MANAGER.addRiskAdmin()`.
-- Set the guardian address as the pool admin by executing ACL_MANAGER.addPoolAdmin().
+- Set the guardian address as the pool admin by executing `ACL_MANAGER.addPoolAdmin()`.
+  This is following the standard procedure of keeping pool admin on the Aave Guardian during the bootstrap period, for security.
 - List the following assets on Aave V3 Gnosis: wETH, wstETH, GNO, USDC, wXDAI, sDAI, EURe.

 The table below illustrates the initial suggested risk parameters for each asset, as passed via the snapshot.